Logo: Bauhaus-University Weimar

 • optional: A short cover letter explaining the motivation to apply to the Ph.D. programme of the Faculty of Art and Design at the Bauhaus-Universität Weimar can optionally be attached.

 Admission to the Doctoral Programme in Art and Design is decided by the Ph.D. graduate admissions committee based on a set of quality criteria.
-After the first round, a selection of applicants will be invited to a half-hour interview with the Ph.D. graduate admissions committee.
+After the first round, a selection of applicants will be invited to a fifteen-minute interview with the Ph.D. graduate admissions committee.
 Generally, 12 to 15 applicants are accepted each year.
 Criteria for selection include excellent professional qualifications, high visibility, willingness and ability to work on a long-term research project, innovative methods, a clear depiction of the relationship between theory and practice in own work, and a high degree of critical reflection especially regarding overarching research interests of the Bauhaus-Universität Weimar.

 We kindly ask for your patience during the admissions process.